Factories shift operations in scramble to restock supermarket shelves

 Walmart's replenishment efforts include "diverting products to areas of the country where they are needed most and routing deliveries directly to stores," the spokesperson said.

+Companies across the grocery sector are working to ensure that they have enough labor to keep supplies moving.

-Baker, from FMI, said contingency plans include shifting workers from restaurant supply chain jobs as cities begin imposing curfews and "social distancing measures" such as barring sit-down dining.
+Baker, from FMI, said contingency plans include shifting workers from restaurant supply chain jobs as more cities impose curfews and "social distancing" measures, such as barring sit-down dining, to stem the spread of the virus.

-Kroger - the largest U.S. supermarket operator with chains including Ralphs and Harris Teeter - put out a call for workers on Sunday.
+Companies across the grocery landscape hope to employ furloughed workers as theaters, cafes and "non-essential" retailers shut down.

-"We have immediate positions available combined across our retail stores, manufacturing plants and distribution centers," a Kroger spokeswoman said in an email.
+"We have immediate positions available combined across our retail stores, manufacturing plants and distribution centers," said Kristal Howard, spokeswoman for Kroger, whose supermarket chains include Ralphs and Harris Teeter.

-"This pressure – coming across the entire nation – is fundamentally different than regional emergencies that have been dealt with in the past," said Hilding Anderson, head of retail strategy at consulting firm Publicis Sapient.
+Volume is up anywhere from 20-50% at Lineage Logistics - the leading provider of warehousing for frozen and refrigerated goods ranging from fruit to fish - and the company is recruiting to fill "a couple thousand openings," said CEO Greg Lehmkuhl.

+"We're thinking about our employees like first responders.
+We have to get the job done," Lehmkuhl said.

 Meanwhile, the hunt for sought-after goods continues.

-Donna El-Armale, 53, turned out in the predawn hours to line up at a Costco Wholesale Corp COST.O superstore in Los Angeles.
+Donna El-Armale, 53, turned out in the predawn hours to join a long line of shoppers in the Costco parking lot in Marina del Rey, California.

-"We're just trying to get our normal two-week supply," said El-Armale, whose shopping list included paper towels and water for herself, and toilet paper for a family member.
+"We're just trying to get our normal two-week supply," said El-Armale, a therapist, whose shopping list included paper towels and water for herself, and toilet paper for a family member.

-El-Armale, a therapist, waited patiently with dozens of other shoppers who had lined up carts in the parking lot.
-Like many Los Angeles-area shoppers, who have weathered earthquakes and riots, she expected life to go on.
+Like many Los Angeles-area shoppers, who have weathered earthquakes and riots, El-Armale expected life to go on.

 "We know the stores will be open," she said.